opencontainers/tob/proposals/tools.md

 Q: What about schemas?
 A: It would be up to the OCI developer community to determine if schemas fit best with the specs or tools projects

+Q: Why are the repo names plural (tools) instead of singular (tool)?
+A: There may be multiple tools or a single tool with multiple functionalities.

+Q: Why not prefix the repo names with "oci-" aligning to the CLI commands for invoking the tools?
+A: The repos will be under the http://www.github.com/OpenContainers/ organization.